majuzi123/HMAutoDroidbot/README.md

 :boom: Support both Android and HarmonyOS NEXT devices.
 Use the flag `-is_harmonyos` to specify the target system.

+:boom: Support configuring with YAML file.
+Easy to get start with.

 :boom: Source code improvement.
 Easier to read and debug.
 Added typing to the source code and colorized the log.
 Use `-debug` flag to print the debug level log to the terminal!

 :boom: Use `-log` flag to get the hilog from the device.
 Check it in the report directory!